Michelle Collins (comedian): After The View, Radio shows

 On July 13, 2016, a new show hosted by Collins was released on ABC Digital titled All My Gay Friends Are Getting Married.
 Collins was also announced as the host of After Paradise, the live after-show of Bachelor in Paradise.
 Additionally, she hosted two shows on Lifetime TV: Little Talk Live and Date Night Live.
 On July 8, 2018, Collins became the host of the new TLC Channel show "90 Day Live".
 "90 Day Live" is a recep/review show that takes place directly after the weekly show "90 Day Fiancée: Happily Ever After?" on TLC.
 The show features Michelle giving a recap of that week's show events along with special guests.
 Collins also appears as a guest host on the Today Show.

-In March 2018, she began her daily Sirius XM morning show The Michelle Collins Show on the Sirius XM Stars channel.
+In March 2018, she began her daily SiriusXM morning show The Michelle Collins Show on the Sirius XM Stars channel.
 The radio show covers pop culture and entertainment, and included interviews with celebrity guests, newsmakers, experts, and reality TV stars.
 In August 2021, she started broadcasting on the Radio Andy channel on Sirius XM.
 Collins hosts a podcast, Midnight Snack with Michelle Collins, which succeeded her previous podcasts Fresh Batch and Edit That Out.

 On October 21, 2022, the final episode of her SiriusXM show aired.
 Soon after she relaunched The Michelle Collins Show radio show on paid-subscription service Patreon.

 Since 2025, Collins has guest co-hosted the third hour of Today with Jenna & Friends on NBC.